MjKamma/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 This project is about More singly linked lists.
 Editors allowed to be used: vi, vim, emacs.
-All the files was be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89.
+All the files was compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89.

 File 0-print_listint.c is a function that prints all the elements of a listint_t list.